doctrine/mongodb-odm/docs/en/reference/basic-mapping.rst

 Property Mapping
 ----------------

-After a class has been marked as an document it can specify mappings for its instance fields.
+After a class has been marked as a document it can specify mappings for its instance fields.
 Here we will only look at simple fields that hold scalar values like strings, numbers, etc.
 References to other objects and embedded objects are covered in the